wpilibsuite/frc-docs/source/docs/zero-to-robot/step-two-installing-dependencies/wpilib-setup.rst

 This showcases a list of options included with the WPILib installation.
 It's advised to just leave the default options selected.

-You will notice two buttons, :guilabel:`Install for this User` and :guilabel:`Install for all Users`. :guilabel:`Install for this User` only installs it on the current user account, and does not require administrator privelages.
+You will notice two buttons, :guilabel:`Install for this User` and :guilabel:`Install for all Users`. :guilabel:`Install for this User` only installs it on the current user account, and does not require administrator privileges.
 However, :guilabel:`Install for all Users` installs the tools for all system accounts and *will* require administrator access.

 Select the option that is appropriate for you, and you'll presented with the following installation screen.